siddharthchandurkar-git/Data-Analyst-Projects/PowerBI_Projects/Loan_data_analysis/readme.md

 - Financial risk indicators
 - Credit behavior

-The goal was to move beyond reporting and answer:
+The goal was to answer:

 👉 *What factors contribute to loan default risk, and how can they be identified early?*